gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 This greatly improves the preservation of contact shadows and details, at no additional ray tracing cost. :slightly_smiling_face:

 Finally, we finish up with some simple spatiotemporal denoising.
-The denoiser is fairly simple; use temporal reprojection when possible, and fall back to spatial filtering when not.
+The denoiser itself is fairly simple (and fast); use temporal reprojection when possible, fall back to spatial filtering when not.
-The number of accumulated temporal samples is stored in the alpha channel and is used to "fade" the amount of spatial filtering as history becomes more and more reliable.
+The number of accumulated temporal samples is stored in the alpha channel and is used to "fade away" the amount of spatial filtering as history becomes more reliable.

 <div style="text-align: center;">